 So let’s change that.
 Let’s talk about what democracy is, and how it affects you.

-Today is Emma’s last day as the Justice Projects Intern at IARS.
-Here is what Emma had to say about her time at IARS:
+Today is Julia’s last day as the Research and Project Intern at the IARS International Institute.
+Here is what she had to say about her time at IARS:

 The IARS International Institute was founded to celebrate and embrace the achievements of young people across the world, with the mission of improving livelihoods.
 In 2019, we are celebrating the work of young people across the UK on the 28th May 2019 here in London, and we would love for you to join us.
 Join us in nominating the youth organisations and young people across the UK which inspire you, motivate you, encourage you or support you in any which way.